 Get your newly designed I Bike Decatur t-shirt and show your support of biking in Decatur.

 Shirts are dri-fit and perfect for riding on those warmer days.
 Both men and women cuts are available.
 Find yours at Decatur Bikes, Bicycle South or the Decatur Visitors Center for only $20.

 Register Your Bike!

 Registering your bicycle with the Decatur Police Department will help it to be identified and returned in the event of loss or theft.
 Contact Jennifer.Ross@decaturga.com to make an appointment.
 This is a free service for Decatur residents.
 Check our blog BeActiveDecatur.com regularly for announcements on the next Registration Event.

 Join Sam's Freight Room Ride every Saturday at 2 pm.
 Meet at 415 E Howard Avenue, across from the Old Depot.
 All levels are welcome for this no-drop ride.

-You must register online to reserve a tricycle.
+You must register for the month online to reserve a tricycle and space in the class.
 For more information click here or contact Sara Holmes at 678-553-6559.